Methkal1990/resources-ocean/README.md

 # resources-ocean
-A Nodejs rest api app that provides an interface to CRUD tech resources with from scratch authentication implementation for users
+A Nodejs rest api app that provides an interface to CRUD tech resources with authentication implementation for users and built from scratch.

 # Stack Used: